respondcreate/django-versatileimagefield/docs/index.rst

 ----

+.. rst-class:: intro-paragraph

-``VersatileImageField`` is a drop-in replacement for django's ``ImageField`` that provides a flexible, intuitive and easily-extensible interface for creating new images from the one assigned to the field.
-For an overview of why you should be using it, :doc:`click here </in_a_nutshell>`.
+  A drop-in replacement for django's ``ImageField`` that provides a flexible, intuitive and easily-extensible interface for creating new images from the one assigned to the field.

+  For a quick overview of why you should be using it, :doc:`click here </in_a_nutshell>`.

 Table of Contents